-- The Subdistrict's share of support from the Metropolitan Zoological Park and Museum District, less management fees, was approximately \$10.5 million in 2013 and \$10.4 million in 2012.
-The Subdistrict's share of support is based upon assessed valuations of properties within St. Louis City and County. - The year-end balance of receivables due from the Metropolitan Zoological Park and Museum District was approximately \$10.6 million in 2013 and \$10.2 million in 2012, including taxes receivable of \$6.2 million at December 31, 2013 and \$5.5 million at December 31, 2012.
+- The Subdistrict's share of support from the Metropolitan Zoological Park and Museum District (the District), less management fees, was \$12.3 million and \$11.5 million in 2019 and 2018, respectively.
+The Subdistrict's share of support is based upon assessed valuations of properties within St. Louis City and County. - The year-end balance of receivables due from the District was \$14.0 million and \$13.1 million in 2019 and 2018, respectively.
+This included net taxes receivable of \$6.8 million and \$7.7 million at December 31, 2019 and 2018, respectively.
 The amount of the receivable is dependent upon the timing of remittances of tax receipts at year end from taxpayers to the Collector of Revenue for the City of St. Louis and St. Louis County.